 Patagonia’s secret to success is quite simple.
 The company managed to build a loyal following by manufacturing and selling authentically high-quality products.
-Nowadays, it is among the world’s most renowned outdoor gear brands and one that’s often recommended to individuals shopping for premium outdoor apparel.
+Nowadays, it is among the world’s most renowned outdoor gear brands and one that’s often recommended to individuals shopping for premium outdoor gear.

 In addition, their “Worn Wear” reuse program has been established to discourage people from always purchasing brand-new products.
-Furthermore, a major portion of Patagonia’s apparel is made from recycled fabrics, and they’re using only traceable and responsibly-sourced down for all their down products.
+Furthermore, a major portion of Patagonia’s apparel is made from recycled fabrics, and they’re using only traceable and responsibly sourced down for all their down products.

 Materials & Manufacture

-As one of the most renowned manufacturers of hiking equipment, Patagonia uses only the highest quality fabrics to make their jackets and vests.
+As one of the most renowned manufacturers of hiking equipment, Patagonia uses only the highest quality fabrics to make its jackets and vests.
 As expected, this is often reflected in the price tags that accompany their products (more on that later).

 Just like its competitor, Patagonia uses Gore-Tex in some of its outfits.
 However, its engineers have managed to come up with their own, proprietary waterproof fabric – H₂No.
 Typically made of a breathable membrane and a water-repellent shell, this fabric comes in three variants that vary in breathability and durability.

-Apart from using premium quality materials, the brand is well-known for utilizing the so-called “24 Killer Wash” testing process.
+Apart from using premium quality materials, Patagonia is well-known for utilizing the so-called “24 Killer Wash” testing process.
 In simple terms, this is a procedure in which the fabrics are exposed to harsh conditions.
 The fabrics that pass this test acquire the H₂No Performance Standard Status, i.e. they are proven to be highly durable and fully waterproof.

 Prices & Warranty

-When compared to the North Face products, Patagonia’s gear and apparel tend to cost more, with an average jacket coming with a price tag of ~$130 and more.
+When compared to The North Face products, Patagonia’s gear and apparel tend to cost more, with an average jacket coming with a price tag of ~$130 and more.

-The North Face – The Overview
+Overview of The North Face

 History & Values

 In the next couple of decades, the brand experienced a lot of highs and lows.
-For example, the North Face had its big break in the ‘90s, when its Nuptse Jacket became extremely popular on the other side of the country – in New York City.
+For example, The North Face had its big break in the ‘90s, when its Nuptse Jacket became extremely popular on the other side of the country – in New York City.
 However, the brand also filed for bankruptcy several times and was even caught in fraudulent accounting.

 Ever since it was acquired by the VF Corporation in 2000, the company’s revenue has been steadily increasing.
-Nowadays, it’s one of the most popular outdoor brands in the United States, as well as globally – it’s a favorite of millions of sportsmen and outdoor enthusiasts.
+Nowadays, it’s one of the most popular outdoor clothing brands in the United States, as well as globally – it’s a favorite of millions of sportsmen and outdoor enthusiasts.

 When it comes to sustainability, one of the brand’s most well-known efforts is the Explore Fund, which provides grants to organizations that do their best to protect the environment.
-In addition, the products from one of the company’s most popular apparel ranges, the North Face ThermoBall Collection Eco, are made exclusively from 100% recycled synthetic materials.
+In addition, the products from one of the company’s most popular apparel ranges, The North Face ThermoBall Collection Eco, are made exclusively from 100% recycled synthetic materials.

 Materials & Manufacture

 As we said above, the brand is well-known for using recycled synthetic materials.
-When it comes to organic materials like down or cotton, the North Face makes sure that these are sourced responsibly and ethically, with the goal of minimizing environmental impact.
+When it comes to organic materials like down or cotton, The North Face makes sure that these are sourced responsibly and ethically, with the goal of minimizing environmental impact.

-Those familiar with North Face products are well-aware of how the company uses a number of specialized fabric technologies.
-Besides Gore-Tex, which is used by many other apparel brands (including Patagonia), the North Face also uses its own waterproof fabric – DryVent.
+Those familiar with The North Face products are well-aware of how the company uses a number of specialized fabric technologies.
+Besides Gore-Tex, which is used by many other apparel brands (including Patagonia), The North Face also uses its own waterproof fabric – DryVent.
 Available in a couple of different variations, DryVent is water-repellent and fully windproof, but also considerably breathable.